 - Relieve congestion in colds & flu

-- Natural anti-viral, anti-bacterial, anti-parasitic, anti-biotic, anti-inflammatory, anti-septic and anti-fungal properties
+- are naturally anti-viral, anti-bacterial, anti-parasitic, anti-biotic, anti-inflammatory, anti-septic and anti-fungal

 - Add Dulse to soups, pesto & savoury baking for a nutritional boost